-Body of water: Water type: Water depth from: from to: to
+Body of water: Lake Water type: Fresh Water Water depth from: 4 ft to: 20 ft

-Course:
+Course: Closed-only event watercraft allowed

 If open course, indicate the agency used to control the traffic while swimmers are on the course.

 Agency name: Click here to enter agency.
 How to contact during event: Phone # or radio channel